Border air district

 Border air from EPA just got tougher.
 For the, U.S. EPA, along with the San Diego County Air Pollution Control District (SDAPCD) got together.
-For they will most importantly, unveil a new air pollution monitor.
-It is also located at the San Ysidro port of entry.
-More interestingly, on the US-Mexico border.
-For it’s about 16 miles from downtown San Diego.
-In addition, 50,000 cars and buses; as well as 25,000 pedestrians cross there daily.
-Thereby making it most noteworthy, the busiest land port of entry in the Western Hemisphere.
+For they will unveil a new air pollution monitor.
+It is located at the San Ysidro port of entry.
+It’s also located on the US-Mexico border.

 Border Air EPA Standards for Monitoring